-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 Mom and Dad eat breakfast with their extended family and take Aza to a nearby park.
 Nicole is relieved to have Aza to look after because chasing after him keeps her anxiety in check.

 Christian goes to a dollar store and buys packs of thank you cards.
-He and Nicole spent more than an hour writing personal notes to their closest friends and family for helping them get this far.
+He and Nicole spend more than an hour writing personal notes to their closest friends and family for helping them get this far.

 The family holes up in the Caregiver Support Center, two floors and two corridors away from the operating room.
-Shortly after CNN first published a story about the family Thursday morning, Nicole and Christian start getting swamped with messages, from friends and strangers alike.
+Shortly after CNN's first story about the family appears Thursday morning, Nicole and Christian start getting swamped with messages from friends and strangers alike.
 They monitor the hashtag #JadonAndAnias and watch as thousands of dollars in donations pour into their GoFundMe page.

 They're buoyed by the messages of support from people as far away as the Philippines and Germany.
 They say their faith is renewed in mankind -- that it's a nice break from sordid headlines and the hotly contested political season.